 CDBG provides federal funding for community-based projects in non-metropolitan areas.
 The program consists of the following components.
 More information on each component is provided in the links on the right side of the page.

 - Public Infrastructure – Local governments that need to improve public infrastructure and eliminate conditions detrimental to public health, safety, and public welfare may request a maximum of $550,000.00 to undertake projects designed to alleviate these conditions, with an emphasis on helping communities with substantial low to moderate-income populations.

-UPDATE: To see the list of the 34 community recipients that received $18.2 million from the 2020 Community Development Block Grant (CDBG) for Public Infrastructure, announced April 5, 2021, please click here.
+UPDATE: See the list of the 34 community recipients that received $18.2 million from the 2020 Community Development Block Grant (CDBG) for Public Infrastructure, announced April 5, 2021.

 - Housing Rehabilitation Program – Low-to-moderate income communities can apply for grants to improve housing and rehabilitate and retrofit properties.
 A maximum of $550,000 in grant funds or $50,000 per household is available to improve the homes of low-to-moderate income residents of owner occupied single family housing units.
 Grants provide residents with safe and sanitary living conditions and help to stabilize neighborhoods and affordable housing in the community.

-UPDATE: To see the list of the 13 community recipients that received $6.8 million from the 2020 Community Development Block Grant (CDBG) for Housing Rehabilitation, announced March 8, 2021, please click here.
+UPDATE: See the list of the 13 community recipients that received $6.8 million from the 2020 Community Development Block Grant (CDBG) for Housing Rehabilitation, announced March 8, 2021.